B612SJM/MLGNN/README.md

 # MLGNN

-Multi-level Graph Neural Network for Drug-Drug Interaction Prediction
+Multi-level Graph Neural Network for Drug-Drug Interaction Prediction.

-You can get the drug external multimodal features from [DrugBank](https://go.drugbank.com/drugs)
+You can get the drug external multimodal features from [DrugBank](https://go.drugbank.com/drugs).

 To run the code, you need the following dependencies: